 Significant geomorphological change has - and continues to - alter the size and shape of Sable Island.
-The Island is approximately 42 kilometers long and 1.3 kilometers across at its widest point, though its exact dimensions change continually due to the intense action of wind, waves, and storms.
-The park boundary extends to the low water mark of the Island.
-Dynamic by nature, environmental change is a defining characteristic of the Island and is expected to be further accelerated by climate change.
+The island is approximately 42 km long and 1.3 km across at its widest point, though its exact dimensions change continually due to the intense action of wind, waves, and storms.
+The park boundary extends to the low water mark of the island.
+Dy namic by nature, environmental change is a defining characteristic of the island and is expected to be further accelerated by climate change.